 - Other work experience or special needs

-The résumé and cover letter must be turned in at 610 TNRB by Friday, 9 December.
-A panel of professors will review the materials and choose the five recipients.
+The deadline to apply will be posted here.
+A panel of professors will review the materials and choose the scholarship recipients.